 I hope you love it as much as I did.

-- 2 lb of longaniza, [0.9 kg] (Dominican pork sausage) cut into slices
+- 2 pound longaniza, [0.9 kg] (Dominican pork sausage) cut into slices

 - 1 cubanelle, (cubanela) pepper, diced

-- 1 cup of red kidney beans, boiled soft and drained
+- 1 cup boiled red kidney beans, boiled soft and drained

-- 1 cup of pigeon peas, boiled soft and drained
+- 1 cup pigeon peas, boiled soft and drained

 - 1 carrot, diced

-- 1 lb of batata, (boniato, Japanese yam) cut into cubes
+- 1 pound batata (sweet potato), (boniato, Japanese yam) cut into cubes

-- 1 lb de auyama, (west Indian pumpkin, or kabocha squash) cut into cubes
+- 1 pound auyama (kabocha squash), (west Indian pumpkin, or kabocha squash) cut into cubes

-- 1 teaspoon of salt, (or more, to taste), divided
+- 1 teaspoon salt, (or more, to taste), divided

 - Brown meat: Heat a deep-bottomed pot heat over medium heat.Add longaniza and pork chops.
 Cook and stir until they brown.